 In former days, Shamans would use strong plant medicine to protect their clan, cure illnesses, and avoid bad spirits, although these practices have been driven underground or to extinction.

 The relationship between children and adults was very ceremonial.
 From birth, an adult was invited to cut the umbilical cord.
 Later, an adult would be invited to ceremonially paint a child's face (boys, or heels and legs (girls).

 Coming of age ceremonies for boys and girls involved tests and challenges.
 Part of the ritual for girls was to harvest cotton, spin and weave the traditional skirt you can see below.

 Shawi land had never had precise boundaries, but of the sprawling region that the Shawi have tended for centuries, thousands of hectares have been lost to the illegal mining and logging going on in the region.

 More information about the Canadian mining company can be found here: These incursions have destroyed the habitat of animals and scared them off, and also directly threatened the lives of Shawi.
 Because of this, hunting has become difficult, and meat is scarce.
-This is the main reason the Shawi have decided they must join the western world and begin to adapt.
+This is one of two main reasons the Shawi have decided they must join the western world and begin to adapt.

 Although the Shawi have faced numerous challenges due to outside domination by the Spanish "patrones," land lords, Jesuits, evangelical missionaries, loggers and miners, their society and culture continue to be strong.
 They rely on their natural environment to provide for most basic needs, and their concerns center on climate change, the loss of self-sufficiency because of the decline of population of the wild game, and decline of fish because of human pressures and sedimentation of the riverbeds.

 Hillside erosion, a lack of suitable space for small farms, and the environmental impact of the logging, mining, and petroleum industries in the area.